NAMTeam/namteam.github.io/content/docs/getting-started/frequently-asked-questions.md

 ### Why are none of the icons showing up after I've installed the NAM?

-You may not have installed the NAM correctly.
-See the [Installation Instructions](/docs/getting-started/installation) page.
+You may not have installed the NAM correctly, or your installation ended up in the wrong location.
+See the [Installation Instructions](/docs/getting-started/installation#install) page to reinstall, making sure the files go into your `Documents\SimCity 4\Plugins folder` (true of Windows and the Steam Mac version), or, if you're on the Mac App Store version, make sure you copy the files into the `.app` container.

 ### Why am I seeing duplicate icons?

-You may have two copies of a given NAM plugin installed.
-You'll need to find and remove the duplicate copy which could be from an earlier NAM or NAM component plugin release.
-This may interfere with your NAM installation in other ways.
+You likely have two copies of a given NAM release installed simultaneously.
+We recommend you find and remove both copies in your Plugins folder, and reinstall the latest version again.

 ### Why am I getting a red arrow/gray cursor when I click one of the new icons in game?